CFPM/RequestCF/README.md

 ##Installation

-Request CF is installed using CFPM or can be downloaded from source
+RequestCF is installed using CFPM or can be downloaded from source

 ###CFPM

-    cfpm request
+    cfpm add request

 ##Basic Usage